open-telemetry/opentelemetry.io/content/en/blog/2024/elastic-contributes-continuous-profiling-agent.md

 [Continuous profiling](https://www.cncf.io/blog/2022/05/31/what-is-continuous-profiling/)
-is a technique used to understand the behavior of a software application by collecting information about its execution.
+is a technique used to understand the behavior of a software application by collecting information about its execution over time.
 This includes tracking the duration of function calls, memory usage, CPU usage, and other system resources along with associated metadata.

 ## Benefits of Continuous Profiling